KatTheGit/sylvan-row/assets/README.md

 ## 1.1.
 Basic game description

-A multiplayer arena fighting game where players fight with their pick amongst a cast of varied characters.
+A multiplayer top-down shooter where players fight with their pick amongst a cast of varied characters.
 It focuses on the following values:
-- Having balanced characters
+- Having balanced characters that avoid hard-counter interactions, noob stomping, and unfair abilities.
+- Being easy to learn and hard to master
-- Having relatively simple but unique characters (not many abilities but intricate)
+  - Characters are relatively simple yet unique (not many abilities but intricate)
+  - Mastering this game means learning how to counter each hero's playstyle
-- Having snappy movement (WASD instead of click-to-move)
-- Being controller compatible and **friendly**
+- Having snappy movement (WASD instead of click-to-move), and being controller compatible and **friendly**
-- Being a top-down shooter
 - Having hand-drawn but 3D-looking graphics
-- Being easy to learn and hard to master

-# 2. Base mechanics
+# 2. Basic mechanics

 There are, independently of the picked character, three types of abilities.
 These differ by character.
 - Primary attack (on short cooldown, generally less than 1s)